World Childhood Foundation in Florida

 Read more about the Swedes and Childhood here.Filed under Swedish Royals

-Tagged Patronage, Princess Madeleine, Queen Silvia, United States of America, World Childhood Foundation.
+Tagged Patronage, Princess Madeleine of Sweden, Queen Silvia of Sweden, United States of America, World Childhood Foundation.